mukaruernest/Chambua_Inc/README.md

 ## Creating a visualization to show the insights needed by the business stakeholder.

-A simple visualization displaying some of the insights.
+A simple visualization displaying some of the insights is made by connecting Tableau to the analytics schema.
+This would make the data easy to share and update.

 ![image](https://github.com/mukaruernest/data2bots/assets/10958742/db7c911d-7baf-4037-9e62-b1009e07c219)